abbyPitcairn/llmenergy/README.md

 The dataset is made of 500 AI-generated prompts and 500 prompts pulled from verified online datasets.
 For online datasets, five were selected from the most downloaded page on `HuggingFace.com` with datasets filtered for text-to-text generation and question-answering tasks; then, 100 rows were taken from each dataset using a random seed.
 The AI-generated prompts come from ChatGPT's online API and must be generated, saved and uploaded separately as a .csv file at `Data/AI_generated_prompts.csv`.
 See the dataset and experiment sections below for more details about the process.

+Please note that the full experiment pipeline takes approximately four hours to execute.
+See the experiment section below for hardware details.

 ## Execution

 ### Main Experiment